nicolelun/my-portfolio/_art-portfolio/waiting/waiting.md

 ---

 <!-- This liminal place disrupts the balance between seeing a presence and sensing it.
 Originally inspired by the anticipation of death, this video explores the tension of waiting for the unknown. -->
-Created as an art installation, this video explores the tension of waiting for the final journey into the unknown.
+This video installation explores the tension of waiting for the unknown, of sensing something that you can't see.

+Originally inspired by the anticipation of death.

 <!-- _Note: This video was created for surround sound.
 To get a feeling of the experience, please unmute your device._ -->